slerman12/UnifiedML/README.md

 python Run.py task=classify/cifar10 RL=false recipes.Encoder.Eyes=Blocks.Architectures.ResNet18
 ```

 Here is a more complex example, disabling the Encoder's flattening of the feature map, and instead giving the Actor and Critic unique Attention Pooling operations on their trunks to pool the unflattened features.
-The ```Null``` architecture disables that flattening component.
+The ```Null``` architecture disables that flattening component,

 ```
 python Run.py recipes.Critic.trunk=Blocks.Architectures.AttentionPool recipes.Actor.trunk=Blocks.Architectures.AttentionPool task=classify/mnist offline=true recipes.Encoder.pool=Blocks.Architectures.Null

 ```

-Since otherwise ```repr_shape``` is flattened to channel dim, with no features for the attention to pool.
+since otherwise ```repr_shape``` is flattened to channel dim, with no features for the attention to pool.

 Of course, it's always possible to just modify the code itself, which may be easier.
 See for example the two CNN variants in ```./Blocks/Encoders.py```.